'Margaritaville' singer Jimmy Buffett, who turned beach-bum life into an empire, dies at 76

 The song soon inspired restaurants and resorts, turning Buffett’s alleged desire for the simplicity of island life into a multimillion brand.
 He landed at No. 13 in Forbes’ America’s Richest Celebrities in 2016 with a net worth of $550 million.

 Music critics were never very kind to Buffett or his catalogue, including the sandy beach-side snack bar songs like “Fins,” “Come Monday” and “Cheeseburgers in Paradise.”
-But his legions of fans, called “Parrotheads,” regularly turned up for his concerts wearing toy parrots, cheeseburgers, sharks and flamingos on their heads, leis around their necks and loud Hawaiian shirts.
+But his legions of fans, called “Parrotheads,” regularly turned up for his concerts, especially his annual shows at Northwell Health at Jones Theater in Wantagh, wearing toy parrots, cheeseburgers, sharks and flamingos on their heads, leis around their necks and loud Hawaiian shirts.

 “It’s pure escapism is all it is,” he told the Republic.
 “I’m not the first one to do it, nor shall I probably be the last.
 But I think it’s really a part of the human condition that you’ve got to have some fun.
 You’ve got to get away from whatever you do to make a living or other parts of life that stress you out.
 I try to make it at least 50/50 fun to work and so far it’s worked out.”